Sebastian-Debicki/Recepies-app/README.md

 # Recepies-app

-You can store your recepies here, recepies are store in firebase database.
+You can store your recepies here, recepies are storing in firebase database.
 Every user have access to them own recepies.

 * [firebase hosting](https://recepiesapp.web.app/ )